mnentwig/fooplot/README.md

 With large data sets, it is impractical to rebuild the input data every time, possibly for a large number of plots.

 Instead, an additional "mask" vector can be given to categorize each point.
 If so, a "trace" plots only points whose "mask" entry equals one specific value.
 For example, a first trace could be used to plot regular data points with mask==0 in green, and highlighted points with mask==1 in red.
-Plotting in this order guarantees, that the important "red" points are always drawn on top of regular "green" points and remain visible even in dense data.
+Plotting in this order guarantees that the important "red" points are always drawn on top of regular "green" points and remain visible even in dense data.

 The following example (use "-testcase 9" argument to create the data files) plots sine-/ cosine data on x and y.
 The "mask" vector identifies the quadrant with values 0..3.
 Four traces are used to plot quadrants using different colors.